betjuliano/Ticket/Plano de Implementação - Sistema Ticket Avançado.md

     WHERE created_at BETWEEN ${dateRange.start} AND ${dateRange.end}
     GROUP BY ${groupByClause}
     ORDER BY period
-  `
+  `;

-  return result
+  return result;
 }

+async function generateUserReport(
+  dateRange: any,
-async function generateUserReport(dateRange: any, groupBy: string, filters: any) {
+  groupBy: string,
+  filters: any
+) {
   const result = await prisma.$queryRaw`
     SELECT
       ${getGroupByClause(groupBy)} as period,